Á mon Beyrouth…

 I am going to step into the murky space of political opinions for a while.
 I don’t like to do that but this time I couldn’t help it.
 It was too funny.

-So if I was there that afternoon along with the other students in Zouk waiting to ask Hillary Clinton my clusterbomb question, the one she will never answer, I would have.
+If I was there that afternoon along with the other students in Zouk waiting to ask Hillary Clinton my clusterbomb question, the one she will never answer, I would have.
 But that couldn’t happen, even if I was there….

 Thats where the title of this blog post comes in.
 She had the lovely sense of humor to prepare the questions for the students instead.
 Nice, safe, diplomatic questions to be asked and answered spontaneously.
 I dont know if Ahmadinajad even came up with that when he visited a university in the US, but if he did, then it obviously wasn’t so obvious.